GSA/fedramp-tailored/pages/Policy.md

 FedRAMP follows the NIST RMF in order to determine the current FedRAMP security control baselines, and applies the steps specified in NIST SP 800-37 to determine a set of security controls for FedRAMP _Tailored_ LISaaS services.

-The FedRAMP _Tailored_ Baseline is applicable only to cloud services that are implemented in FedRAMP Authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+The FedRAMP _Tailored_ Baseline is applicable only to cloud services that are implemented in FedRAMP authorized cloud system with a current JAB Provisional Authorization (P-ATO) or an Agency FedRAMP ATO.
+If the LI-SaaS provider is providing the entire cloud stack, we may accept other certifications on a case-by-case basis, such as ISO-27001 or SOC 2, Type 2.

 ### Step 1 - Categorize Information System

-To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them.
-We have defaulted to L-L-L, M-M-M, or H-H-H data types of information that could reside in those systems.
+To date, FedRAMP has prepared baselines for extremely broad and varied cloud systems and the information that can reside in them defaulting to L-L-L, M-M-M, or H-H-H data types of information.

 Federal Information Processing Standard 199 [^7] (FIPS 199), however, allows for a full range of information types.
 In order to meet specific, unique needs of systems, agencies can specify the types of information being placed in the cloud environment.
 For FedRAMP _Tailored_, agencies must specify the type of information that can reside in LISaaS systems.

 To be considered a FedRAMP _Tailored_ LISaaS cloud service, the answer to all of the following questions must be &quot;yes&quot;:

-1. Does the service operate in the cloud?
+1. Does the service operate in a the cloud environment?
 2. Is the cloud service fully operational?
-3. Is the cloud service a Software-as-a-Service (SaaS), rather than Infrastructure-as-a-Service (IaaS) or a Platform-as-a-Service (PaaS)?
+3. Is the cloud service a Software as a Service (SaaS), as defined by _NIST SP 800-145, The NIST Definition of Cloud Computing?_
-4. Does the cloud service provide services without requiring the collection of personally identifiable information (PII)? [^8]
+4. The cloud service does not contain personally identifiable information (PII), except as needed to provide a login capability (username, password and email address)? [^8]
-5. Is the cloud service low-security-impact, according to the FIPS 199 definition?
+5. Is the cloud service low-security-impact, as defined by _FIPS PUB 199, Standards for Security Categorization of Federal Information and Information Systems?_
-6. Is the cloud service hosted within a FedRAMP Authorized infrastructure?
+6. Is the cloud service hosted within a FedRAMP authorized infrastructure?

 Such low-impact cloud services are the target for FedRAMP _Tailored._

+The only PII allowed in the system is the minimum necessary to provide login capabilities.
+This is limited to user name, email address, and password.
+The existence of any other PII disqualifies the system as a LI-SaaS.
+Where a system provides login capabilities, FedRAMP strongly encourages the CSP to use an agency directory covered under an existing ATO to eliminate even limited login-related PII from the LI-SaaS.

+SaaS systems are allowed either where the CSP is leveraging an underlying a Platform as a Service (PaaS) or Infrastructure as a Service (IaaS) with an existing ATO; or, where the CSP is also providing the underlying cloud infrastructure and has undergone a recognized independent audit, such as required for a Federal ATO or to obtain an ISO 27001 certificate, PCI or SOC 2, Type 2 assessment.

 ### Step 2 - Select Security Controls